 Revisit the Facebook Memories for that day and check out your old posts.

 You can do a combination of these tasks if you want.
 It may help relax you more quickly.
 The point of this is to stop your mind from going to a place that makes you even more stressed.

-Remember, staying focus on the work tasks at hand will let the other things go.
+Remember, staying focused on the work tasks will let the other things go.
 Be mindful of the tasks at hand.
 Turning off the notifications will also help.
 Staying in the moment is best.
 Don’t rush.
 Relax.
 Enjoy this time of peace.

 Let's continue the conversation; how have you been performing self-care while working from home?
 Please leave a comment below.